OmranBadawi98/Project0/README.md

 # Project 0

-Sample website for some pages
+Sample website with some pages
 Web Programming with Python and JavaScript (CS50)

 # TODO